Key Takeaways:

 Start by collecting relevant documents and necessary financial records.
 Here’s what you will need:

-- Accounts Receivable Sub-ledger (AR Ledger): This records all customer transactions, including receipts, invoices, and credits.
+- AR Ledger: This records all customer transactions, including receipts, invoices, and credits.

 - General Ledger (GL): This is the company’s master record for all business transactions, which should match your AR balance.